wso2/product-app-manager/modules/distribution/resources/migrations/migration-1.0.0_to_1.1.0/README.txt

 6. Copy relevant database drivers to <APPM_1.1.0>/repository/components/lib directory.

 5. Move your synapse configurations in APPM 1.0.0 to APPM_1.1.0.
 For that, copy and replace  <APPM_1.0.0>/repository/deployment/server/synapse-config/default directory to <APPM_1.1.0>/repository/deployment/server/synapse-config/default.
-Do not replace _TokenAPI_.xml, _RevokeAPI_.xml and _AuthorizeAPI_.xml files in the default/api/ subdirectory.

 6. Start APPM 1.1.0 and Login.

 7. Login to admin console as the admin user and navigate to /_system/config/repository/components/org.wso2.carbon.registry/queries using registry browser.
 Then delete all the queries listed under "queries" collection (allTags,latest-apis,resource-by-tag,tag-summary and tagsByMediaTypeAndLifecycle).

+8. Navigate to Extentions (tab) Configure --> Artifact Types and select the Artifact type 'webapp' and add the following line under <nameAttribute> and save.

+   <lifecycle>WebAppLifeCycle</lifecycle>

-8. Restart the server.
+9. Restart the server.

 Tenant Migration (Only needs to be done if you are migrating a multi-tenanted setup)
 ====================================================================================

 1. Move your tenant synapse configurations to APPM 1.1.0.
 For that, copy and replace specific folders for tenants(shown as 1,2,...) from <APPM_1.0.0>/repository/tenants/ to <APPM_1.1.0>/repository/tenants.
-Do not replace _TokenAPI_.xml, _RevokeAPI_.xml and _AuthorizeAPI_.xml files in the default/api subdirectory.

 2. Start App Manager 1.1.0.